gazpachu/joanmira/content/pages/cv/index.md

 ##Recognitions

+* **Aug 2021**: 1st position (Grand Prize) in the second TableCheck Hackathon.
+Issued by TableCheck

+* **Jan 2020**: 1st position (Grand Prize) in the first TableCheck Hackathon.
+Issued by TableCheck

+* **Feb 2020**: 2019 MVP Award to the best team: Data Science.
+Issued by TableCheck

-* **June 2018**: Top performer.
+* **Jun 2018**: Top performer.
 Recognised by my line manager as one of the two awarded top performers in a team with dozens of employees at Vodafone Global Enterprise

 * **May 2017**: Winner of the Knowledge Management Innovation award.
 One of the apps that my team and I developed, won this prestigious award in the UK legal industry.  [eiseverywhere.com](https://www.eiseverywhere.com/ehome/legalweekinnovationawards/567021/) [legalweek.com](http://www.legalweek.com/sites/legalweek/2017/06/27/legal-week-innovation-awards-knowledge-management-innovation-award-vodafone-global-enterprise/?slreturn=20170528041243)

-* **January 2017**: EduTECH Emprèn.
+* **Jan 2017**: EduTECH Emprèn.
 My final project was selected and I was granted a course financed by the Catalunya and EU governments for mentoring entrepreneurs and accelerate their eLearning projects

-* **November 2016**: Recognised by my line manager with the innovation award at Vodafone Global Enterprise
+* **Nov 2016**: Recognised by my line manager with the innovation award at Vodafone Global Enterprise

-* **February 2014**: the Art Rules project were I was heavily involved in the front-end was shortlisted for a prestigious FWA award
+* **Feb 2014**: the Art Rules project were I was heavily involved in the front-end was shortlisted for a prestigious FWA award

 The following are some recognitions from my former co-workers, partners and clients.
 Some of them know me as “Pach” (my nickname).